Particular/docs.particular.net/transports/upgrades/asb-6to7.md

 ## New Configuration API

-In Versions 6 and below the transport was configured using an XML configuration section called `AzureServiceBusQueueConfig`.
-This section has been removed in favor of a more granular, code based configuration API.
+In Versions 6 and below the transport was configured using the `AzureServiceBusQueueConfig`configuration section.
+This section has been removed in favor of a more granular code based configuration API.

-The new configuration API is accessible through extension methods on the `UseTransport<AzureServiceBusTransport>()` extension point in the endpoint configuration.
+The new API is accessible through the `.UseTransport<AzureServiceBusTransport>()` extension point.
 Refer to the [Full Configuration Page](/transports/azure-service-bus/legacy/configuration/full.md) for more details.

-### Setting The Connection String
+### Configuring a connection string

-Setting the connection string can still be done using the `ConnectionString` extension method:
+Setting a connection string is still supported using the `ConnectionString` extension method:

 snippet: 6to7_setting_asb_connection_string

 ### Default value changes

-The default values of the following settings have been changed:
+The default values for the following settings have changed:

  * `BatchSize`, which had a default value of 1000, is replaced by `PrefetchCount` with a default value of 200.
  * `MaxDeliveryCount` is set to number of immediate retries + 1.
 For system queues the value has changed from 6 to 10.